cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ### Decoding

 Tendermint uses [Amino](./amino.md), a protocol buffer, to encode transactions into compact byte strings in order to efficiently transmit them.
 Prior to handling specific transaction data, nodes first unmarshal (decode) `Tx`.
-Then, the [`runTx`](./baseapp.md#runtx-and-runmsgs) function is called to run in `runTxModeCheck` mode, meaning the function will exit before executing messages and writing state changes.
+Then, the [`runTx`](./baseapp.md#runtx-and-runmsgs) function is called to run in `runTxModeCheck` mode, meaning the function will run all checks but exit before executing messages and writing state changes.

 ### ValidateBasic